emtee40/SurvivalManual-wiki/Apps.md

 [Document Viewer](https://github.com/PrivacyApps/document-viewer) is a libre app available from F-Droid.org for reading PDF documents, as well as OpenXPS, ComicBook CBZ, FictionBook FB, etc.

-Every phone is equipped with enough storage memory to hold thousands of text books, and many are already in the public domain.
+Every phone is equipped with enough storage memory to hold thousands of textbooks, and many are already in the public domain.
 The [Gutenberg Project](https://www.gutenberg.org/) has gathered over 56,000 of them, and there's a top 100 selection to help you make your choice.

 ### Recorder

-In survival situations, as stated in the [Psycology](Psychology) chapter, you will get yourself in a stable situation more easily by keeping the willpower to fight on.
+In survival situations, as stated in the [Psychology](Psychology) chapter, you will get yourself in a stable situation more easily by keeping the willpower to fight on.
 To keep going, many people in a survival situation write diaries to combat loneliness and keep track of their life and its unexpected events.
 If you have a power source, your smartphone can be a reliable Dictaphone if you lack paper to write on.
 Be aware, however, that you should remove any password or lock codes from your phone if you want others to access it later.

 ### Tea app

 I recommend [Material Tea timer](https://github.com/ligi/MaterialTeaTimer) (Full disclosure: I am the developer of Material Tea Timer).
 Tea or infusions in general will be useful in many dire situations.

 ### Trailsense

-Navigation - The compass can be used to determine the direction to North, and when combined with the GPS it can be used to navigate to predefined locations.
+Navigation – The compass can be used to determine the direction to North, and when combined with the GPS it can be used to navigate to predefined locations.
 The predefined locations, known as beacons, can be created while at a location and at any point you can use the compass to navigate back to where the beacon was placed.

-Weather - The barometer can be used to determine if the weather will change soon and if a storm is likely to occur.
+Weather – The barometer can be used to determine if the weather will change soon and if a storm is likely to occur.
 The barometric pressure history (last 48 hours) is displayed as a graph and an interpretation of the current reading is shown.
 If the pressure suddenly drops, a storm alert notification is sent.

 [Trail sense](https://f-droid.org/en/packages/com.kylecorry.trail_sense/)